Eriksen sends public thank you message from hospital - WHIZ News

 “I’m fine – under the circumstances,” he added.
 “I still have to go through some examinations at the hospital, but I feel okay.
 Now, I will cheer on the boys on the Denmark team in the next matches.
 Play for all of Denmark.”

+Denmark coach Kasper Hjulmand said the flood of messages shows that “football is the biggest social phenomenon in the world.”

+“It’s the one thing that can unite most people in the world,” Hjulmand said at a news conference on Tuesday.
+“It brings friendship across nations, race, gender, everything.
+Football is one big family. … And we see this with all this recognition we get from people all over the world.”

-Denmark, which lost to Finland 1-0, next plays Belgium on Thursday.
-On Monday, Eriksen’s teammates said the midfielder had told them to re-focus on the tournament.
+Denmark, which lost to Finland 1-0 after the game was resumed, next plays Belgium on Thursday in Group B. On Monday, Eriksen’s teammates said the midfielder had told them to re-focus on the tournament.

+And Hjulmand said he can tell that his players are gradually getting back the right mindset to play again.
+But he acknowledged that returning to Parken Stadium again, where the players formed a ring around Eriksen as he was getting emergency medical treatment that saved his life, will be emotionally challenging.

+“I don’t think they’re afraid to play,” Hjulmand said.
+“But the normal reaction to a trauma like this, you should know, it’s not only yourself.
+It’s also your family, maybe your kids, your wife, your parents.
+So the box of emotions has been opened.
+I think we took a big step yesterday and I think we’ll take another one today.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports